A Comprehensive Survey on Deep Graph Representation Learning: Graph Self-supervised Learning

 \subsubsection{View generation.}

-Traditional pipeline of contrastive learning-based models is first augmenting the graph by well-crafted empirical methods, and then maximizing the consistency between different augmentations.
-Following methods in computer vision domain and considering non-Euclidean structure of graph data, typical graph augmentation methods aim to modify graph topologically or representatively.
+The traditional pipeline of contrastive learning-based models first involves augmenting the graph using well-crafted empirical methods, and then maximizing the consistency between different augmentations.
+Drawing from methods in the computer vision domain and considering the non-Euclidean structure of graph data, typical graph augmentation methods aim to modify the graph topologically or representationally.

 Given graph $\mathcal{G}=(A,X)$, the topologically augmentation methods usually modify the adjacency matrix $A$, which can be formulated as: